mimi-netizen/Steghub-DevOps_CloudComputing/Project 15 AWS Cloud Solution For 2 Company Websites Using A Reverse Proxy Technology/1. Project/Step 2.md

 # Setup EFS

 [Amazon Elastic File System (Amazon EFS)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEFS.html) provides a simple, scalable, fully managed elastic [Network File System (NFS)](https://en.wikipedia.org/wiki/Network_File_System) for use with AWS Cloud services and on-premises resources.
-In this project, we will utulize EFS service and mount filesystems on both Nginx and Webservers to store data.
+In this project, we will utilize EFS service and mount filesystems on both Nginx and Webservers to store data.

 1. Create an EFS filesystem